terjesc/mcprogedit/doc/contrib/src/blocks.md

             (...)
 ```

-As for trivial blocks and blocks with different variants, this is the point where the main implementation of the block is complete.
+Just as for trivial blocks and blocks with different variants, this is the point where the main implementation of the block is complete.

 ## Adding blocks with many parameters